 - I. Must nominees be 'technical' professionals?
 The programme is designed for technical professionals but contains nothing which inhibits non-technical professionals from attending.
-However, a higher proportion of non-technical professionals will inhibit technical professionals from developing. - 2.
+However, experience shows a higher proportion of non-technical professionals in a Talent Team does inhibit technical professionals from developing. - 2.
 Why is a growth mindset so important?
-It demonstrates participants are willing to invest in their future.
+It demonstrates participants are willing to invest in their own future.
 Without a growth mindset, workshops, and exercises within them, can be seen and approached simply as 'Tasks' to be completed in a given time.
 We coach the process skills needed to achieve a successful outcome and it is these process skills which can be most useful in participants' future career.

-An unwillingness or inability to recognise these process skills, too strong a focus on completing tasks 'efficiently' is an indicator of someone with limited growth mindset.
+An unwillingness or inability to recognise these process skills, too strong a focus on completing tasks 'efficiently', is an indicator of someone with limited growth mindset.
 Too many of these in one workshop will affect the learning experience of other participants.